resonite-modding-group/ResoniteModLoader/doc/troubleshooting.md

 If you are not sure which mod is broken, follow the below steps:

 1. Check the logs (`C:\Program Files (x86)\Steam\steamapps\common\Resonite\Logs`).
 They should indicate which mod is failing.
 If the logs don't help, then continue with the following steps.
-2. Disable ResoniteModLoader by removing the `-LoadAssembly Libraries\ResoniteModLoader.dll` launch option.
+2. Disable ResoniteModLoader by removing the `-LoadAssembly Libraries/ResoniteModLoader.dll` launch option.
 If Resonite is still having problems while completely unmodified, you can get support on the [Resonite Discord]. **You should not ask the Resonite Discord for help with mods.**
 3. If you only experience the problem while modded, try uninstalling all of your mods and re-installing them one by one.
 Once you find the problematic mod reach out it its developers.
  - Alternatively you can re-add mods half at a time until the problem starts occuring then investigate within the smaller set of mods.
 4. If the issue appears to be with ResoniteModLoader itself, please open [an issue](https://github.com/resonite-modding-group/ResoniteModLoader/issues).